 Do I have to offer an incentive?

-Beta testers are unpaid volunteers, meaning they’re testing your product because they love to try out new stuff.
-However, it’s customary for companies to give thank you gifts (such as gift cards or t-shirts) to their testers to show how much they appreciate their input.
+Testers are unpaid volunteers, meaning they’re testing your product because they love to try out new stuff.
+However, it’s customary for companies to give thank you gifts to their testers to show how much they appreciate their input.
+These gifts could be gift cards or company swag, but non-monetary gifts such as access to the product for free after launch can also be a great incentive.
 Not surprisingly, the tests that have incentives get the best response rates from their posts.

 What should I put as my “Brief Description”?